henrythemes/jekyll-bootstrap-theme/ngsintro/1511/labs/rnaseqMapping.md

 This tutorial has introduced you to a very straight-forward, but somewhat simplified pipeline for the analysis of RNA-seq data by use of a reference genome to study transcription.
 Both Cufflinks and Tophat come with additional parameters that we have not touched upon to avoid unnecessary confusion.
 Likewise, the read data we have used was strand-unspecific.
-This has some drawbacks, specifically with respect to accuracy in the isoform analysis.
+This has certain drawbacks, specifically with respect to accuracy in the isoform analysis.
 Or perhaps you are not interested in comparing expression between pairs of samples but in a time series.
 For this reason as well as others, you may need to adjust one or several parameters to get the best results - depending on the nature of your data.
-We therefore highly recommend you to carefully read the manuals (and the original publications) so as to familiarize yourself with these additional options.
+We therefore highly recommend you to carefully read both manuals (and possible the original publications) so as to familiarize yourself with these additional options.

 ### Other alternatives